Arthur Hamerschlag Career Development Professor of Engineering and Public Policy.

 Originally from Medellin - Colombia, I have a bachelor’s in civil and environmental engineering from Florida International University (2003), as well as a master's and PhD in civil and environmental engineering with an emphasis in green design from Carnegie Mellon University (2004 and 2007, respectively).
 My past research focused on life cycle assessment of energy systems with an emphasis on climate change impacts and mitigation research.
 As a professor at Carnegie Mellon University, I am currently involved in key multi-disciplinary research projects to better understand the social, economic, and environmental implications of policy-driven changes in the operation of the U.S. energy system.
 Most recently, I have expanded the focus of my research to include issues related to energy access and development.
-I strongly believe that what happens in developing countries as they try to provide universal energy access will have profound implications in global environmental systems.
+I strongly believe that what happens in developing countries as they try to provide universal energy access and expand productive uses of energy will have profound implications in global environmental systems.
 There is an opportunity, however, to build innovative modern energy systems that benefit from decades of technological development and experience elsewhere.
-This newer area of research within the ClIMA group aims to create the knowledge that will be required to meet global energy needs.
+This area of research, which is housed in the Green Design Institute aims to create the knowledge that will be required to meet global energy needs.